These are easily the BEST cut out sugar cookies. Made with simple ingredients and no chilling!

 For a full list of ingredients and their measurements see the recipe card below.

-- Whisk (affiliate) together the flour, baking powder, and salt.
+- DRY INGREDIENTS: Whisk (affiliate) together the flour, baking powder, and salt.
 Set aside.

 Consider checking out this post where I walk you through how to pipe a rose onto a cookie!